Louis Caravaque: Life

-During Anna Ioannovna's reign, he was appointed "the first painter at court" (at first with a salary of 1500 rubles, later 2000 rubles a year), he painted her coronation portrait and took part in the decoration of the coronation celebrations.
+During Anna of Russia's reign, he was appointed "the first painter at court" (at first with a salary of 1500 rubles, later worked up to 2000 rubles a year), he painted her coronation portrait and took part in the decoration of the coronation celebrations.
 He remained as a goffmiller under Anna Leopoldovna and Elizaveta Petrovna.
 He became the author of the official "approved" image of Elisabeth as the new Empress.
 In May 1743 he was entrusted with a responsible order - to execute fourteen portraits of Elizabeth for Russian embassies abroad.
 He also participated in the decoration of her coronation.

-He died in Russia St. Petersburg, on June 9, 1754.
+He died in St. Petersburg, Russia, on June 9, 1754.